Group 2 (British Literature through the 17th Century)

 7921 British Theater: Stage to Page to Stage/M. Cadden

-This course will be based on theatrical productions we'll attend in London, Stratford, and Oxford -- not, as is usually the case at Bread Loaf/Oxford, on the resources of the Bodleian Library.
-(Please note, this focus translates to substantial time on buses and additional class time.)
+This course will be based on theatrical productions we'll attend in London, Stratford, and Oxford —not, as is usually the case at Bread Loaf/Oxford, on the resources of the Bodleian Library.
+(Please note, this focus translates to substantial time on buses and longer than average class time.)
 We'll study the relationship between plays and theatrical institutions, past and present—with an emphasis on current "institutions" such as the Royal Shakespeare Company, the National Theatre, Shakespeare's Globe, and the West End, as well as fringe groups.
 A complete reading list will be available (and circulated to enrolled students) once the season is fully announced.
-With luck, we'll be seeing work spanning the centuries and the world, as produced for a twenty-first-century audience.
+With luck, we'll be seeing work spanning the centuries and the world, as produced for a 21st-century audience.
 As the second half of the course's title suggests, we'll be interrogating the approach to performance that argues that the "page" somehow precedes the "stage."
 Enrolled students will be charged a supplemental course fee of $800 to cover the costs of tickets and transportation.
 (This course carries one unit of Group 2 and one unit of Group 3 credit.)

 7921 British Theater: Stage to Page to Stage/M. Cadden